Information Security Analyst Interview Questions

 Question: What methods do you use to strengthen user authentication?

-Explanation: Yet another operational question.
+Explanation: This is yet another operational question.
 As mentioned earlier, most questions you will be asked during an interview will be either technical or operational.
 Keep in mind that any time you give an answer, the interviewer may ask follow-up questions.
 This is why you should keep your answers brief and to the point because it allows them to follow up.

 Example: “User authentication is a key element of data security.
 Simple user authentication requires a user to provide a username and a password.
 I recommend going one step further and using a technique known as two-factor authentication.
 This requires the user to identify themselves, provided a password, and then respond to either a security question or provide a code that was sent to a known device in their possession.”

-Question: How do you address cybersecurity differently depending on whether the IT resources are in the cloud or on-premises?
+Question: How do you address cybersecurity differently depending on whether the IT resources are in the cloud or on the premises?

 Question: What is the difference between symmetric and asymmetric encryption?